Global Emergency Medicine

 Format

-The Global Emergency Medicine pre-course will be delivered in two parts: a series of short virtual lectures delivered a few weeks before the conference, and an afternoon’s in-person workshop at VIECON, Vienna, on Saturday 27th September, 1400-1800CEST.
+The Global Emergency Medicine pre-course will be delivered in two parts: a series of short virtual lectures delivered a few weeks before the conference, and an afternoon’s in-person workshop in room a, on Wednesday 23rd September afternoon and Thursday 24th September morning (see below more detailed programme), in Panacéa Conseil centre, 22 Rue Georges Picquart, 75017 Paris, Paris, France (please note it is different location than EUSEM Congress 2026!)

 The virtual lectures will cover a wide range of global EM topics including: overview of the need for EM in LMIC, capacity building, EM education and training in LMIC, Global EM fellowships, research, quality and safety, clinical hot topics, networks and resources, ‘what to do before you go’.